llttugraz/moodle-oermod_opencast/README.md

 ## Known Issues

 * Deleting of videos cannot be prevented yet.
-* Support for multiple OpenCast instances, connected to one Moodle, has to be added
+* Support for multiple Opencast instances, connected to one Moodle instance, has to been implemented yet.
-* Unit tests for `class module`have to be added
+* Unit tests for `class module` have not been implemented yet.

 ## Accessibility Status